 The Patricia Cornwall Tennis Center features scenic, creek-side courts which are home to Montreat College’s tennis team.

-Moore Center is home to the Huckleberry Café, which serves Starbucks coffee, sandwiches. and salads.
-The center also houses the conference center’s Montreat Store and the 10,000 Villages store.
+Moore Center is home to Montreat Conference Center’s Montreat Store and the 10,000 Villages store.